 Journalism is a vital component of any society, but even the greatest newspapers and magazines continuously show a decrease in sales.
 Blendle offers a new revenue stream which will help ensure the continuity of great journalism.

 We enjoy creating a product that is enjoyed by over 650,000 users now and and hopefully it won’t take too long before we reach millions of people.

 There are eighty of us at Blendle.
 And there’s a killer vibe.
 Check out these enviable snapshots of us at the office and on weekend trips:

 And anyone who doesn’t care for weekend trips or swimming does something else.
 Because everyone does what feels right to them.
 Which brings us to number four:

 You decide when and where you work.
 Roland starts his day opening his laptop on a Rotterdam balcony and Jean regularly spends the night talking to himself in our chat program whilst coding.
 We assume you know what works best for you, so you don’t need us to make the rules.
-Another example: backend programmer Koen likes to attend our meetings virtually, as he’s in Curaçao (and does a wonderful job there, too).

 You have years of experience with data analysis, and – more importantly – with strategies for getting insights and visualization out of data and metrics (using tools like Looker, Tableau, Domo, Pentaho and Splunk).